How to calculate the tax payable on real estate sale income

 Are real estate sales taxable in Canada?

-When selling real estate in Canada, capital gains taxes must be paid on 50% of the profits.
+When selling real estate in Canada, capital gains taxes will now need to be paid on 66.7% of the profits for corporations and trusts and at 66.7% on any amount over $250,000 for individuals.
 Nonetheless, individuals are eligible for a capital gains tax exclusion if the property they're selling is their primary residence.

 A parcel of land and everything permanently attached to it, natural or artificial, is recognized as real property.
 This includes primary homes, multi-family homes, commercial and industrial properties, and agricultural land.
 The owners of real properties have the right to possess, sell, or lease them.